semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

     working.
   - **Stable**: if test pass, update the rest of the pods.

-Imagine this is the stable state for our application and that we have three pods running version **v1**.
+Imagine this is your initial state: you have three pods running version **v1**.

 ![Stable rolling update](./figures/05-transition-canary.png){ width=80% }

-When we deploy **v2** as a canary, we scale down the number of **v1** pods to two to keep the total amount of pods to three.
+When you deploy **v2** as a canary, you scale down the number of **v1** pods to two to keep the total amount of pods to three.

-Then, we start a rolling update to version **v2** on the stable deployment.
-One at a time, its pods are updated and restarted, until they are all running on **v2** and we can get rid of the canary.
+Then, you can start a rolling update to version **v2** on the stable deployment.
+One at a time, all its pods are updated and restarted, until they are all running on **v2** and you can get rid of the canary.

 ![Stable deployment complete](./figures/05-transition-stable.png){ width=80% }

 ## 4.4 Semaphore CI/CD

-In this section, we’ll learn how the Semaphore CI/CD Syntax works and how we can use it to build a Docker image continuously.
+In this section, we’ll learn how the Semaphore CI/CD Syntax works.

 ### 4.4.1 The Semaphore Syntax

-We can completely define the CI/CD environment for our project with Semaphore Pipelines.
+You can completely define the CI/CD environment for your project with Semaphore Pipelines.

 A Semaphore pipeline consists of one or more YAML files that follow the Semaphore syntax\[1\].

-These are some common elements we can find in a pipeline:
+These are some common elements you’ll find in a pipeline:

 **Version**: sets the syntax version of the file; at the time of writing the only valid value is “v1.0”.